-PASC20 is the seventh edition of the PASC Conference series, an international platform for the exchange of competences in scientific computing and computational science, with a strong focus on methods, tools, algorithms, application challenges, and novel techniques and usage of high performance computing.
+The PASC Conference series is an international and interdisciplinary platform for the exchange of competences in scientific computing and computational science with a strong focus on methods, tools, algorithms, application challenges, and novel techniques and usage of high performance computing.

 - Climate and Weather

 - Chemistry and Materials

 - Emerging Application Domains (incl. but not limited to social sciences, finance, …)

 - Engineering (incl. but not limited to CFD, computational mechanics, computational engineering materials, turbulent flow, …)

 - Life Sciences (incl. but not limited to biophysics, genomics, bioinformatics, systems biology, neuroscience and computational biology, …)

 - Physics (incl. but not limited to astrophysics, cosmology, plasma modelling, QCD, …)